cundd/rest/README.md

 The Document Storage is an (experimental) store for objects of class `\Cundd\Rest\Domain\Model\Document`.
 The Document class is a flexible, schema-less object.
 It's (required) core properties are an ID and the name of the connected database.
 All other properties can be dynamically set and retrieved through key-value-coding methods:

-Return the value for the given key:
+Get the value for a key:

 	valueForKey($key)

-Returns the value for the given key path (i.e. "foo.bar"):
+Get the value for a key path (i.e. "foo.bar"):

 	valueForKeyPath($keyPath)

-Sets the value for the given key:
+Set the value for a key:

 	setValueForKey($key, $value)